perak/kitchen-site/files/api_reference.md

 roles\_allowed\_to\_update | array of string | List of user roles that can update documents.
 You can use special roles "nobody" (nobody can update) and "owner" (only owner/creator can update). roles\_allowed\_to\_delete | array of string | List of user roles that can delete documents.
 You can use special roles "nobody" (nobody can remove) and "owner" (only owner/creator can remove). roles\_allowed\_to\_download | array of string | For collection of type "file\_collection": List of user roles that can download files.
-You can use special roles "nobody" (nobody can download) and "owner" (only owner/creator can download). before\_insert\_code | string | Code to be executed before new document is inserted into collection.
+You can use special roles "nobody" (nobody can download) and "owner" (only owner/creator can download). update\_rule | string | Update will be restricted if this expression evaluates false.
+You can use two variables here: "userId" and "doc".
+Note that this expression is added ( AND ) to user role check, so if user's role is not allowed to update, evaluating this expression to true will not allow update. delete\_rule | string | Delete will be restricted if this expression evaluates false.
+You can use two variables here: "userId" and "doc".
+Note that this expression is added ( AND ) to user role check, so if user's role is not allowed to delete, evaluating this expression to true will not allow delete. before\_insert\_code | string | Code to be executed before new document is inserted into collection.
 Should be only body of a function with args: (userId, doc).
 See <a href="https://github.com/matb33/meteor-collection-hooks" target="_blank">meteor-collection-hooks</a> package for more details. before\_update\_code | string | Code to be executed before document is updated.
 Should be only body of a function with args: (userId, doc, fieldNames, modifier, options) before\_remove\_code | string | Code to be executed before document is removed.
 Should be only body of a function with args: (userId, doc)